 The Testpoint Manager menu now that the testpoints have successfully assigned

-Assigning testpoints is a critical part of the PCB designer’s job, and you need a set of design tools that you can depend on.
-Fortunately, Altium Designer is the kind of PCB design software that comes equipped with powerful and easy to use capabilities for defining and managing testpoints.
+Assigning testpoints is a critical part of the PCB ’s job, and you need a set of design tools that you can depend on.
+Fortunately, Altium is the kind of PCB design software that comes equipped with powerful and easy to use capabilities for defining and managing testpoints.